 The following table is designed to provide an optimal order for taking both required and recommended general education, curriculum, and elective courses for this program.
 Your plan will be unique to you, based on your previous education and credit earned.
-See pp. 48-50 for information on general education and overall requirements for completing an associate degree.
+See pp. 58-60 for information on general education and overall requirements for completing an associate degree.
 Contact an advisor with all questions about your official plan.

-AA IN MATHEMATICS CURRICULUM Recommended and Required Courses Requirement(s) Fulfilled LIBS 150 Introduction to Research (1) General education/computing and research WRTG 111 Academic Writing I (3) General education/communications IFSM 201 Concepts and Applications of Information Technology (3) or any CMIS, CMIT, CMST, CSIA, CMSC, IFSM, or SDEV course (3 credits) General education/computing and research NUTR 100 Elements of Nutrition (3) General education/biological and physical sciences MATH 115 Pre-Calculus (3) Prerequisite to curriculum courses and general education/mathematics SPCH 100 Foundations of Oral Communication (3) General education/communications MATH 140 Calculus I (4) Curriculum course
+AA IN MATHEMATICS CURRICULUM Recommended and Required Courses Requirement(s) Fulfilled LIBS 150 Introduction to Research (1) General education/computing and research WRTG 111 Academic Writing I (3) General education/communications IFSM 201 Concepts and Applications of Information Technology (3) General education/computing and research NUTR 100 Elements of Nutrition (3) General education/biological and physical sciences MATH 115 Pre-Calculus (3) Prerequisite to curriculum courses and general education/mathematics SPCH 100 Foundations of Oral Communication (3) General education/communications MATH 140 Calculus I (4) Curriculum course